xen-project/xen/docs/misc/xen-command-line.markdown

 ### credit2\_balance\_under
 > `= <integer>`

+### credit2\_load\_precision\_shift
+> `= <integer>`

+> Default: `18`

+Specify the number of bits to use for the fractional part of the values involved in Credit2 load tracking and load balancing math.

 ### credit2\_load\_window\_shift
 > `= <integer>`

+> Default: `30`

+Specify the number of bits to use to represent the length of the window (in nanoseconds) we use for load tracking inside Credit2.
+This means that, with the default value (30), we use 2^30 nsec ~= 1 sec long window.

+Load tracking is done by means of a variation of exponentially weighted moving average (EWMA).
+The window length defined here is what tells for how long we give value to previous history of the load itself.
+In fact, after a full window has passed, what happens is that we discard all previous history entirely.

+A short window will make the load balancer quick at reacting to load changes, but also short-sighted about previous history (and hence, e.g., long term load trends).
+A long window will make the load balancer thoughtful of previous history (and hence capable of capturing, e.g., long term load trends), but also slow in responding to load changes.

+The default value of `1 sec` is rather long.

 ### credit2\_runqueue
 > `= core | socket | node | all`